Penton (company): Content

-Data Solutions
+Data solutions

 Despite its long history as a trade publisher, in March 2014 Penton moved towards monetizing its large (then 16 million records) database to support marketing campaigns.
 In order to do so, it created the Penton SmartReach division to sell subscriber data directly rather than through third-party list vendors.
 As of 2016, the database had grown to some 20 million records.

 Penton analyses publicly available data for customers in industry sectors including agriculture, transportation, food, design and manufacturing, and infrastructure.
-One of Penton's data solutions tools, NEXT Trend, for example, provides analysis for the natural products and food industry.
+One of Penton's data tools, NEXT Trend, for example, provided analysis for the natural products and food industry.
 In 2014, it predicted 50 percent growth by 2018 in the healthy, organic, and natural products market.
 NEXT Trend also makes data-based predictions about the market for specific ingredients, such as chia.

 NEXT Accelerator is an online community for natural product entrepreneurs.
 It has been described as "an online portal open to anyone building a natural products startup...with video content and reading materials, worksheets, legal templates and regulatory documents and supplier and vendor information that can help young companies start and grow."
 Members also have access to a vetted list of service providers such as packaging vendors, branding consultants, and attorneys with relevant experience.

 Govalytics captures and analyzes data generated by U.S. city and county governments for vendors marketing to municipalities.
 The company plans to expand coverage to the top 100 metropolitan statistical areas.